Caracara (subfamily): Taxonomy

 The genus Caracara Merrem 1826 was previously known as Polyborus Vieillot 1816.
 Hence, the differing subfamily names Polyborinae or Caracarinae.
 In addition, different authors give differing scopes to the subfamily, sometimes including the forest falcons, laughing falcon, or spot-winged falconet.

 Peters' checklist in 1931 listed the caracaras in their own subfamily, Polyborinae, containing Daptrius, Milvago, Phalcobœnus, and Polyborus.
 Ibycter americanus is included as Daptrius americanus.

-Whilst recognizing "three major, deep divisions in the Falconidae", the South American Classification Committee (SACC) of the American Ornithologists' Union voted in 2007 to recognize two subfamilies: Herpetotherinae containing the forest falcons; and Falconinae containing the caracaras and true falcons.
+Whilst recognizing "three major, deep divisions in the Falconidae", the South American Classification Committee (SACC) of the American Ornithologists' Union voted in 2007 to recognize two subfamilies: Herpetotherinae containing the forest falcons and Falconinae containing the caracaras and true falcons.

-Based on recent research in molecular genetics, John Boyd places the spot-winged falconet (Spiziapteryx) in Caracarinae, and the forest falcons in Herpetotherinae.
+Based on recent research in molecular genetics, John Boyd places the spot-winged falconet (Spiziapteryx) in the Caracarinae, and the forest falcons in the Herpetotherinae.
 He also comments that "many of the caracaras are closely related, and it would not be unreasonable to merge Ibycter, Milvago, and Phalcoboenus into Daptrius".